 Insurgents of the Islamic State of Iraq and Syria have taken control of several cities and towns in Iraq’s northern regions and present the greatest threat to the country’s security and stability since the pullout of US troops in 2011.
-More than 500,000 people have fled ISIS-controlled areas and entered Erbil and Duhok cities and into several districts and subdistricts of Ninewa.
-In addition to four emergency camps established by local government in cooperation with the United Nations, internally displaced persons are living in public buildings, mosques, schools, and private homes.

 Your support is so important to this emergency response.
 Please give whatever you can today.

 Join our network today and stand alongside International Relief & Development employees, donors and international supporters who advocate for cost-effective relief and development programs in six core sectors.
 Our core ares of work include Democracy & Governance, Economic Growth, Emergency Response, Food and Agriculture, Health & Hygiene and Rebuilding Infrastructure.
 Please, join our network today to receive breaking news and updates, timely opportunities to get involved and special alerts regarding opportunities to work for International Relief & Development.

 Create an IRD Profile

 Enter the email address you registered with and you'll receive an email with instructions for resetting your password.